intel/drivers.gpu.control-library/Samples/Overclocking_Sample/README.md

-Sample Application for the Overclocking interface
+Sample Application for the Overclocking interface with Overclocking V2 APIs